-Set Pn002 to n. □0□□ (factory setting) when you use an absolute encoder.
+Set Pn002.2 to 0 (factory setting) to use the absolute encoder.

-Pa rameter meter Meaning Classification Pn002 n.□0□□ [Factory setting] Uses the absolute encoder as an absolute encoder.
-After restart Setup n.□1□□ Uses the absolute encoder as an incremental encoder.
+Pa rameter Meaning When Enabled Classification Pn002 n.□0□□ [Factory setting] Uses the absolute encoder as an absolute encoder.
+After restart Setup n.🗆1🗆 🗆 Uses the absolute encoder as an incremental encoder.